Carlosbogo/MOOEasyTool/Readme.md

 ### Backlog:

-* More efficient search of acquisition function optimum?
 * Several samples for each iteration?
-* Implement constrains
 * Improve usage of bounds (each input variable its own bound)
     * NOTE: Transform input variables instead of bounds?
 * Code and add many acquisition functions